-Seed Collector Report - Web Browser Form Opens (after a successful Sign-in)
+Seed Collector Report - Web Browser Form Opens (after a successful Sign-In)

+PW Seed Collector v1.1 Seed Collection Details Data Recorder Name: Last name only.
 Locate the Seed Collection Site: Enable Location Services on your mobile device, and ZOOM into the map to precisely locate the site.
 The map marker is the lat./long. collected when you submit this survey.
-Set Location By clicking the "Set Location" the map view will open, and if you're using a mobile browser, it may be able to locate you using the internal GPS of the device you're using.
-By clicking the "Set Location" the map view will open, and if you're using a mobile browser, it may be able to locate you using the internal GPS of the device you're using.
-By clicking the "Set Location" the map view will open, and if you're using a mobile browser, it may be able to locate you using the internal GPS of the device you're using.
-If not, then you can use a Place Name or Street address to locate your Seed Collection Site, but make sure to drag the map under the PIN so that you can precisely locate the collection site.
+Set Location Collection Team and Project Site ID: e.g. OH.CT1.A - Please follow the Naming conventions dictated within the P2 training guide.
+By clicking the "Set Location" the map view will open, and if you're using a mobile browser, it may be able to locate you using the internal GPS of the device you are using.
+Collection Number: Please enter this Seed Collection Number following the training material guidelines.
+12 Please input a number between 1-300 Seed Collection Date: When did the Seed Collection occur?
+Image: 5/17/19 Please input a date between 02/01/2017-12/31/2018 • If not, then you can use a Place Name or Street address to locate your Seed Collection Site, but make sure to drag the map under the PIN so that you can precisely locate the collection site.
 Toggle various background base maps by clicking on the thumbnail map in the upper-right corner of the map window.
 An internet or cell tower connection is required.
-When scrolling down the page.
+State Name: Which State is this seed collection located? -Please Select- When scrolling down the page.
 Take care not to scroll over the map once your pin location is set.
 If you do, it will change the location of your pin, and your data will not be accurate.
+County Name: Please select a county or begin typing to shorten the pick list.
 Locate the Seed Collection Site: Enable Location Services on your mobile device, and ZOOM into the map to precisely locate the site.
 The map marker is the lat/long. collected when you submit this survey.
-Find address or place + + - - - - - - - - - -
+Collection Zone: The Project Wingspan Collection Zone for this county is: Once you select the state and county in Find address or place How Find address or place How Find address or place How Find address or place Mansfield Canton Onio Onio Indiana Dayton Columbus Indianapolis which you collection site is located, the Partersourg collection zone field will auto-populate to the Map.data ©.OpenStreetMap.contributors, CC.BY-SA Powered by Esri correct color, based on the maps in (@) Lat: 40.16954 Lon: -83.84587 fill out the Collection Zone field on the paper